 The Bipartisan Infrastructure Law (BIL) was signed into law on November 15, 2021 and supersedes the Fixing America's Surface Transportation (FAST) Act.
 The BIL, FAST Act, and predecessor transportation legislation require that all urbanized areas have a comprehensive, cooperative, and continuing planning process in place to guide effective use of federal funding assistance.
-BIL planning requirements reemphasize the integral relationship of land use with transportation infrastructure, as well as the need to address all mobility from a multimodal perspective, as previously emphasized under the FAST Act, MAP-21, TEA-21 and SAFETEA-LU.
-Additional areas of challenge under BIL include:
+BIL planning requirements reemphasize the integral relationship of land use with transportation infrastructure, as well as the need to address all mobility from a multimodal perspective, as previously emphasized under MAP-21, TEA-21, SAFETEA-LU, and FAST Act.